 It’s important when implementing “Boolean” style columns such as International in Student and Release in Assessment that you are consistent in the values that you use across all such columns (more precisely, all such columns should have the same domain).
 Quite a few people did something like implement one column as 'T', 'F' and the other as 'True', 'False', or even more subtle, 't', 'f' (remembering that SQL is case sensitive).
 Using inconsistent domains for columns that should have the same domain could lead to subtle bugs later on.

 This of course is really a consequence of not having a proper BOOLEAN data type in SQL.
-However, one person did discover—possibly inadvertently, given that it isn’t mentioned anywhere in the documentation—that now supports the use of the BOOLEAN data type in CREATE TABLE!
+However, one person did discover—possibly inadvertently, given that it isn’t mentioned anywhere in the documentation—that BOOLEAN data type in CREATE TABLE!
 This certainly wasn’t possible in older versions, where BOOLEAN was available in PL/SQL only.

 This of course is really a consequence of not having a proper BOOLEAN data type in SQL.
-However, one person did discover—possibly inadvertently, given that it isn’t mentioned anywhere in the documentation—that now supports the use of the BOOLEAN data type in CREATE TABLE!
+However, one person did discover—possibly inadvertently, given that it isn’t mentioned anywhere in the documentation—that BOOLEAN data type in CREATE TABLE!
 This certainly wasn’t possible in older versions, where BOOLEAN was available in PL/SQL only.
 The inconsistency of implementation of a Boolean data type across various DBMSs means that it’s generally safer to use the approach above if portability is important.

 Once again, we could use a lookup table for Staff.Rank.